 What makes your French Bulldog underweight?

-As a French Bulldog owner, it can be alarming if your dog does not seem to be their best health.
-Failure to gain weight or severe and rapid weight loss in dogs can make your Frenchie look awful and have a significant effect on their behavior.
+As a French Bulldog owner, it can be alarming if your dog does not seem to be in their best health.
+Failure to gain weight or severe and rapid weight loss in dogs can make your Frenchie look awful and significantly affect their behavior.

 You were right to be worried about such situations.